Sean Waltman: Million Dollar Corporation (1995–1996)

-After Kid and Razor failed to win the Tag Team Championship from Billy Gunn and Bart Gunn in October 1995, Kid attacked the face Gunns after the match to tease a heel turn.
-On the Raw before Survivor Series in November, he was the guest referee in a match between Razor Ramon and Sycho Sid.
-As Razor attempted his finisher, The Razor's Edge, Kid pulled Sid down from Razor, allowing Sid to then hit Razor with his Powerbomb, and Kid fast-counted the pinfall, thus turning heel.
-At SummerSlam, he lost to Hakushi but won a rematch in November after Ted DiBiase interfered.
-He was the sole survivor of his team at Survivor Series, besting rival Marty Jannetty.
-Razor and Marty would team up to beat Kid and Sid at In Your House 5.
+After Kid and Razor failed to win the Tag Team Championship from the Smoking Gunns on October 22 at In Your House 4, Kid attacked the face Gunns after the match to tease a heel turn.
+On the Raw before Survivor Series in November, he was the guest referee in a match between Ramon and Sycho Sid.
+As Razor attempted his finisher, The Razor's Edge, Kid pulled Sid down from Razor, allowing Sid to hit Razor with his Powerbomb, and Kid fast-counted the pinfall, turning heel.
+He was the sole survivor of his team at Survivor Series on November 19, besting rival Marty Jannetty with assistance from Sid.
+Kid and Jannetty traded victories over one another, culminating in a tag team match where Kid and Sid lost to Razor and Marty on December 17 at In Your House 5.

 After Survivor Series, Kid joined Ted DiBiase's Million Dollar Corporation faction.
-He remained with the group until May 1996 when Waltman left the WWF.
-He lost a "Crybaby match" to Razor Ramon at In Your House 6.
-The 1–2–3 Kid's final WWF match aired on the May 20 episode of Monday Night Raw; he lost to Savio Vega.
+He lost a "Crybaby match" to Ramon on February 18 at In Your House 6.
+The 1–2–3 Kid's final WWF match, which saw him lose to Savio Vega, aired on the May 20 episode of Monday Night Raw.
 Notably, Waltman was the only Kliq member not involved in the infamous "Curtain Call" that took place at Madison Square Garden the night before his final match from his first WWF run aired, as he was in drug rehab at the time.